aaronriekenberg/rust-parallel/README.md

 Doing it for 2
 Done with 2
 ```

+### Calling a bash function commands from arguments.

 Commands from arguments can also be used to invoke a bash function: